Great Hall of the People: Usage

 The Great Hall of the People is the political hub of Beijing and home of the National People's Congress.
 Every year, in March, the Great Hall of the People plays host to the liang hui (literally means "two meetings") event, where both the Chinese People's Political Consultative Conference (CPPCC) and the National People's Congress (NPC) meet in sessions lasting for two to three weeks at the Great Auditorium.
 The Chinese Communist Party (CCP) also holds its National Congress every five years in the Great Hall of the People.

+After the Great Hall of the People was built in 1959, it was open to the public for one or two days every week.
+After the outbreak of the Cultural Revolution, the Great Hall of the People was closed and used only for large-scale meetings and the offices of central leaders, receiving activities.
+The issue of opening the Great Hall of the People to the public was brought up again after Cultural Revolution.
+At the evening of January 27, 1979, Deng Yingchao, on behalf of the CCP Central Committee, announced that "the Great Hall of the People will be open to the masses."
+From July 15, the Great Hall of the People was reopened to the public.
+Since then it has eased the pressure on its finances by charging admission fees for visiting the hall and by generating income from the kiosks.
+Subsequently, by the end of the 1980s it had become self-supporting in terms of administrative expenses.

 The Great Hall has been used for meetings with foreign dignitaries on state or working visits, as well as large anniversary celebrations attended by top leaders.

 The Great Hall has been used for the state funerals and memorial services for several top leaders.
-Former President Liu Shaoqi was purged during the Cultural Revolution and died in the ensuing struggles.
-He was posthumously rehabilitated after 1978.
-In 1982 Liu was granted a state funeral held at the Great Hall.
-The Great Hall also held the funerals of General Secretary Hu Yaobang in 1989 during the Tiananmen Square protests, as well as the state funerals for paramount leader Deng Xiaoping in 1997, and Jiang Zemin in 2022.

-Mao Zedong's funeral ceremony was not held at the Great Hall; it was held at Tiananmen Square.
+In 1982 Former President Liu Shaoqi was granted a state funeral held at the Great Hall.
+The Great Hall also held the funerals of General Secretary Hu Yaobang in 1989, as well as the state funerals for paramount leader Deng Xiaoping in 1997, and Jiang Zemin in 2022.
+(Mao Zedong's funeral ceremony was not held at the Great Hall; it was held at Tiananmen Square.)

-The building and its main "Great Auditorium" is open to the public as a tourist attraction when it is not in use.
+The building and its main "Great Auditorium" are open to the public as a tourist attraction when it is not in use.
 Some non-political conventions and concerts have also been held in the Great Hall.
+On July 4, 1986, tenor singer Luciano Pavarotti held a solo concert in the Great Hall of the People, becoming the first foreigner, and westerner, to perform in the Great Hall of the People.

 In October 2003, Riverdance, the Irish music and dance entertainment phenomenon, was the first show from the West to perform in the Great Hall of the People, Beijing, with eleven sold-out performances.
-The Riverdance performances recorded a spontaneous reaction with standing ovations at each show which was uncharacteristic for a Chinese audience.
-Riverdance was officially invited to perform in the Great Hall of the People by former premier of the People's Republic of China, Zhu Rongji during his state visit to Ireland in September 2001.

 In January 2009, American country music trio Lucy Angel became the first American group to be invited to perform at the Great Hall of the People, doing so before an audience of dignitaries and government officials.